Ali-chakaroun/ISEP-LivingDocumentation/README.md

 ## Support Libraries

 There is currently no support library available.

+## Sample applications renderers
+This repository contains two sample applications that make use of the Java Spring framework ([Spring events](/ldj-spring-event-example) & [Spring AMQP](/ldj-spring-amqp-example)).
+For both these sample applications a [renderer](/ldj-spring-renderer-example) has been made (which generates a UML sequence diagram).
+This may serve as a source of inspiration for creating your own renderers.

 ## Contributing
 At the moment, this repository is associated to a student assignment of the University of Twente.